ECM893/ECM893.github.io/_pages/about.md

 I am all about tinkering, tuning, efficiency, excellence.
 After years of lab-based work in [protein engineering](https://pubs.acs.org/doi/10.1021/acs.bioconjchem.7b00668), I jumped on the [computational train](https://open.bu.edu/items/f152dd51-429f-4703-be07-eddcdb51919f).
 I work with Boston-based biopharmaceutical startups, architecting multi-omics data pipelines to make protein property predictions.

 I learned about Machine Learning and AI architecture in graduate school, but have found that there are huge gaps between studying ML/AI in the classroom and actually building useful ML/AI for real-world applications.
-I write about closing that gap on my [blog](/blog).
+I'm slowly writing about some of my experiances on my [blog](/blog).

 For consulting inquiries, [email me](mailto:eli.mcpherson@protonmail.ch).